chazlarson/Plex-Meta-Manager-Wiki/home/guides/scheduling.md

 ### Task Scheduler

-Windows Task Scheduler is advised for those who followed the Windows instructions in the [Local Walkthrough Guides](https://metamanager.wiki/en/develop/home/guides/local.html) and/or do not want to run Plex Meta Manager within docker.
+Windows Task Scheduler is advised for those who followed the Windows instructions in the [Local Walk-through Guides](https://metamanager.wiki/en/develop/home/guides/local.html) and/or do not want to run Plex Meta Manager within docker.

 Windows Task Scheduler allows the user to run commands and services at scheduled times and intervals.